ProtoconNet/protocon-general-doc/docs/cli/key.rst

 | **EXAMPLE**

-| When the information of the account is like below,
+| For example, let's say that the information of the account is given by the table below, then the ``address`` command is used as follows.

 +---------------+------------------------------------------------------------------+
 | threshold     | 100                                                              |